-What is Country of Origin marking?
+What is the country of origin marking?

-The purpose of the Country of Origin marking is to inform consumers about the country where the product was manufactured.
+The purpose of the country of origin marking is to inform consumers about the country where the product was manufactured.
 Here are some examples:

-- Made in the United States
+- Made in USA

 - Made in China